-Delivery will be through a series of workshops, lectures and seminars.
+Delivery will be through a series of lectures and seminars

-Workshops are used will be used as an arena for the practical exploration and application of skills.
 Lectures are used for the effective delivery of key subject areas as outlined in the indicative content.

-Seminars will be used to promote discussion to evaluate and critically appraise what has been covered in the lectures.
+Seminars will be used to promote discussion, to evaluate and critically appraise what has been covered in the lectures.
 Theoretical, practical and contextual information will be delivered through seminars and lectures.
 The students will apply their knowledge in practical project workshops.